WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHornTelescope_Overview.md

    - A [coaxial cable](https://www.coaxrf.com/shop/1-rf-coaxial-cables/times-microwave-lmr240/sma-male-times-microwave-lmr240/lmr240-sma-male-to-sma-male-coaxial-rf-pigtail-cable/) with SMA connectors is needed to connect the LNA to the SDR.

-   - computer & software needs
+   - computer & software options:

       * computer with a Linux (Ubuntu) operating system